 I swam naked in Lackawanna NY from 1968 (Saturday mornings at the High School).
 Never gave it a second thought, loved swimming and went voluntarily.
 Then in High School in 1972 swam naked in Gym Class and you would always see the door to the girls locker room opening a crack so the girls could spy on us.
 Joined the swim team but we practiced with speedos and the nude swimming ended for Gym Class in 1973.

 I remember the first question asked (by another boy) in Freshman PE in 1978 at Morton East in Cicero was “Do we need to swim naked?”
 Coach’s answer was that nude swimming was discontinued in 1976.
 That means, of course, that Morton East in Cicero, Illinois required nude swimming for males prior to 1976.
 Only one of my brothers attended Morton East before 1976, but in the 40 years since my freshman year, I never thought to ask him about it.
 I just assumed he did and it was no big deal.
 Why anybody cares today whether boys swim naked is a mystery, but it may be in part because most teachers and administrators today never experienced the practice.
 I am a teacher today.
 Some boys do (rarely) mention that their “grandfathers” tell tales of nude HS swimming.
 It is considered a curiosity, but I have never heard stories of anything inappropriate.
 Unfortunately, too many people today associate the thought of the practice with indecency.
 That is why I avoid using my real name.
 I don’t see an issue with a practice that has passed, but others do.
 I certainly would never suggest a return to this practice under the current social climate.

 Fig. 6.
 Boys swimming naked in school.
 I wonder if the two men in the foreground are coaches.
-The boys diving into the pool look younger. – Frank
+The boys diving into the pool look younger.
+I believe the scene is from a film about life in a Catholic school. – Frank

 In reply to Platinumboy.